audunmb/Nordskogen/deathlings.md

 Dark Council
 The council of fugitives are small and without designated leaders.
 It starts with the Necromancer doing the holy rites, and then anyobe can bring up any question.

+# Quests

+- Explore the forest as you search for a safe haven
+- Secure the lair
+- Defend the necromancer
+- Resurrect the Dragon
+- Create a new portal
+- Create the shade